monarch-initiative/oncopacket/docs/installation.md

 pip install mkdocstrings[python]
 ```

-and then enter
+2. Serve the documentation locally:

 ```bash
 mkdocs serve
 ```

-This will serve the documentation site at http://127.0.0.1:8000/ and dynamically show changes.
-Merging to main will update the site on github IO.
+This will serve the documentation site at http://127.0.0.1:8000/ and dynamically show
+changes.
+Merging to the main branch will update the public documentation site.